drewOP/PowerCalculator/README.md

 # PowerCalulator

-PowerCalculator is a small Python program to calculate for how long a power source could supply a consumer.
+PowerCalculator is a small Python program with GUI to calculate for how long a power source could supply a consumer.

 ## Installation